JamieAbbottScott/underwriteme-api-docs/README.md

 $ make
 ```

-## Do not modify apiary.apib file.
+## Do not modify apiary.apib file manually.

 This file is hosted by Apiary.io.
 Changes to it will be lost if documentation is generated from content files.